-Since we are comparing the high-end models of both the compact SUV’s, there is a huge difference in the price of both the vehicles.
+Since we are comparing the high-end models, there is a huge difference in the price of both vehicles.
 Honda BR-V comes at PKR 3.249 million, whereas Suzuki Vitara GLX is available in PKR 5.5 million.
 Note here that these are ex-factory prices of both the vehicles.

 That’s it from our side, drop your thoughts in the comments section below.
 Stay tuned to PakWheels.com to know all the automotive-related news.